-Figure~\ref{fig:mm_layout} shows a schematic drawing of the muon monitor.
-Each muon monitor consists of a 9$\times$9 grid of ionization chambers.
+Figure~\ref{fig:mm_layout} shows an engineering drawing of a muon monitor.
+Each monitor has a $9 \times 9$ grid of ionization chambers.

-Each chamber has a $7.5 \times 7.5$\,cm$^2$ sense area Ag-Pt plated electrode on a 1-mm-thick Alumina ceramic electrode base, and the gap between the electrodes is 3\,mm.
-The distance between the centers of channels is 250\,mm to cover a $2.1\times2.1$\,m$^2$ area.
-Nine ionization chambers are installed in a rectangular aluminum tube.
-There are nine tubes assembled vertically on a support structure in the beam line.
-Atmospheric-pressure 99.995\% pure Helium gas is used as an ionization media, injected from the top and exhausted from the bottom of each tube.
-The bias voltage is 300\,V in which the ionization chamber is on the plateau where all ionized charged particles in the chamber are collected at the electrondes without charge multiplication ~\cite{Loiacono2010,Zwaska2005}.
+Each chamber contains a $7.5 \times 7.5$\,cm$^2$ Ag-Pt plated electrode mounted on a 1-mm thick Alumina ceramic base, with a 3-mm gap between the electrodes.
+The channels are spaced $250$\,mm apart, covering a total active area of $2.1 \times 2.1$\,m$^2$.
+The nine ionization chambers are housed within a rectangular aluminum tube.
+Nine tubes are vertically assembled on a support structure.
+Each tube is filled with atmospheric pressure 99.995\% pure helium gas, which is injected from the top and exhausted from the bottom, serving as the ionization medium.
+A bias voltage of $300$\,V is applied, placing the chambers on the ionization plateau to ensure that all ionized particles are collected without charge multiplication~\cite{Loiacono2010,Zwaska2005}.

-Figures~\ref{fig:mm1raw}--\ref{fig:mm3raw} show an example of the observed pixel image per spill.
-The pedestal signal, taken when the beam is turned off, is subtracted from the beam-on signal.
-The size of the pedestal signal is on the order of 0.1\% as compared to the beam signal.
-The signal for each channel was calibrated using a radiation source before the monitor was installed in the beam line.
-The integrated signal from all channels is normalized by the beam intensity per beam spill and is monitored during beam operation.
-The long-term fluctuation of the integrated signal normalized by the beam intensity is $\pm0.2$\% for Muon Monitors 1 and 2 while the fluctuation of normalized Muon Monitor 3 signal is slightly higher at $\pm0.5$\%.
-It is found that the observed pixel image pattern is not changed by the beam intensity although the signal size is proportional to the beam intensity.
+Figures~\ref{fig:mm1raw}--\ref{fig:mm3raw} display example pixel images recorded at each muon monitor during a single beam spill.
+The projections of the muon beam profile in the horizontal ($x$) and vertical ($y$) directions are shown with linear scaling.
+The pedestal signals, taken with the beam off, are subtracted from the beam-on signals.
+Pedestal levels are typically around $0.1$\% of the beam signal.
+Each channel was calibrated using a radiation source before beam exposure.
+During beam operation, the integrated signal across all channels is normalized to the proton beam intensity per spill and continuously monitored.
+The long-term fluctuation of the normalized signal lies within $\pm0.2$\% for Muon Monitors~1 and 2, and within $\pm0.5$\% for Muon Monitor~3.
+This stability confirms the linear response of the monitors to beam intensity. [tbp] [tbp]

-The muon monitors are located downstream of the hadron absorber and separated by 12 and 18\,m of rock (see Fig.~\ref{fig:schem}).
-The muons reaching the monitors lose part of their kinetic energy in the material via energy loss processes.
-Therefore, the initial spectrum of muons when they are produced differs from the spectrum at the monitors.
-Figure~\ref{fig:mmspectra} suggests that each monitor detects a different muon phase space with a specific cutoff energy.